logo2

 12. R. L. Polk & Co.
 1903.
 Houghton County Directory 1903-04.
 R. L. Polk & Co., Publishers.
 Detroit, MI.

 13. anonymous.
 (1907, Sep 03).
-A Great Shock.
+A great shock.
 The Copper Country Evening News (Calumet, MI). p.5.

 14. anonymous.
 (1907, Sep 03).
 Death of Dr. C. J. Sorsen.
 The Copper Country Evening News (Calumet, MI). p.6.

-15. National Archives and Records Administration (NARA); Washington D.C.; Roll #: 682; Volume #: Roll 682 - 06 Jun 1905-11 Jun 1905 (accesssed on ancestry.com).
+15. National Archives and Records Administration (NARA); Washington D.C.; Roll #: 682; Volume #: Roll 682 - 06 Jun 1905-11 Jun 1905 (accessed on ancestry.com).

 16. Archives of the Evangelical Lutheran Church in America; Elk Grove Village, IL, USA; Swedish American Baptisms, Marriages, Deaths, and Burials; ELCA Film Number: A235; SSIRC Film Number: A235 (accessed on ancestry.com).